JacobRead/ECE-Assignment-Library/README.md

 ## So what's different?

 ### Testing
-As I have long since graduated, I can no longer turn in these assignements to be graded, but I do want to make sure the content I have is accurate, functional, and well written.
+As I have long since graduated, I can no longer turn in these assignments to be graded, but I do want to make sure the content I have is accurate, functional, and well written.
 Hence I will be authoring extensive test suites for each applicable project in order to self-grade.
 Since my career began in 2022, I have seen firsthand how important software test is to development.
 Adding test suites to these projects feels like the perfect way to revisit these projects as a professional software developer, using my full range of experience to deliver complete, quality projects.

 ### Requirements Adjustments
 I will also be modifying the requirements of many of these projects both to challenge myself to do something new (on the off chance I have my old answers lying around somewhere), but also to prevent this repo from being used for **EVIL**.